 Top sights on the Golden Circle Self Drive itinerary:

 1st stop: Þingvellir (Thingvellir) National Park

-The National Park is a place of great historical, cultural and geological significance.
+The Þingvellir National Park is a place of great historical, cultural and geological significance and a UNESCO World Heritage Site.
 The park lies in the valley marking the border between the North American and Eurasian tectonic plates.
-So you can literally see two continental plates at once.
-Great thing to try is diving or snorkelling in between them!
+You can literally see two continental plates at once.
+Great thing to try is diving or snorkeling in between them!

 2nd stop: Geysir Hot springs Geothermal Area